What is the relationship between ISO 27001 and ISO 20000?December 6th, 2021 By Kaytieduffield

 What are the differences between ISO 27001 and ISO 20000?

 Although both standards offer specific approaches, ISO 20000 is service based whereas ISO 27001 is risk management based; it has risk management at its core.
 ISO 20000 considers risks as one of the building elements of the IT service management and goes deep into the daily operation of the organisation, meaning that it coincides with some parts of the ISO 27001 (like information classification, access control, etc.) but looks at a far wider context.

 In addition to information security, ISO 20000 gives an overall view on the service, including financial aspects, design, release, and deployment of the IT service.
-While ISO/IEC 20000 specifies a standard for service management, ISO/IEC 27001 focuses on risk assessment.
+While ISO 20000 specifies a standard for service management, ISO 27001 focuses on risk assessment.

-In ISO 20000 some common processes such as incident, change or capacity management, go into much more detail in order to manage IT services than those found in an ISMS aligned to the requirements of ISO 27001.
+In ISO 20000 some common processes such as incident, change or capacity management, go into much more detail in order to manage IT services than those found in an information security management system aligned to the requirements of ISO 27001.

 Can I implement ISO 27001 and ISO 20000 together?

 Yes, and with an experienced consultant, it’s relatively straightforward.
 Management systems provide benefits to any business, regardless of size or industry.
 Whether you’re looking to reduce costs, streamline your operations, reach customers on a global scale, or otherwise expand your business, you’ll benefit from having some form of management system in place.
 What kind of management system is right for you depends on your specific goals; both ISO 27001 for information security and ISO 20000 for IT service management can set out precise goals that can help streamline your company.

 Speak to an ISO consultant today to better understand which ISO could be best for your business or if you’d benefit from multiple systems.